 The good news is that OnlyFans taxes for Canadians is quite simple, and you can file on your own to keep things low key.
 Another positive thing about being self-employed is that you can write off some of your expenses, which may reduce the amount of taxes you owe.
 Here’s everything you need to know about filing your taxes as an OnlyFans performer.

 Canadian content creators should be getting 80% of their revenue from OnlyFans.
 The 20% that’s held is their fee.
+When it comes time to file your taxes, you should technically be claiming the full 100%, but the 20% fee could be claimed on Line 8871 – Management and administration fees.

 Claim your business expenses